-Aerial application of pesticides for mosquito control would not exceed three applications per year and would typically occur from May through October.
+Aerial application of pesticides for mosquito control would not exceed three applications per year and would typically occur from August through October.
 Aircraft application overflights would occur at an elevation of 300 feet above ground level, and adult mosquito missions would occur from two hours before sunset to sunset, depending on weather conditions.
 Aerial application would be completed in one night, with the potential for one additional night of application if weather or mechanical issues cause delays.
 Regardless of the pesticide being applied (adult insecticides or larvicides) the total maximum number of annual flights would not exceed three.

-Under the Preferred Alternative, common reed control would be accomplished through aerial application of USEPA-registered herbicides containing imazapyr or glysophate as the active ingredient, or other herbicides approved for vegetation control via aerial platforms.
+Under the Preferred Alternative, common reed control would be accomplished through aerial application of USEPA-registered herbicides containing imazapyr or glyphosate as the active ingredient, or other herbicides approved for vegetation control via aerial platforms.
 Based on several years of surveillance and invasive plant species mapping and management, JBLE - Eustis would treat specific areas where aerial applications would be feasible within the 600 acres of common reed on the installation; JBLE - Langley would treat approximately 145 acres of common reed with aerial herbicide applications.
 Herbicides are most effective on common reed in late summer to early fall (August through October at the end of the growing season and before initial frosts).
 Aerial application of herbicides for the control of invasive plant species would be through contracted helicopter pesticide application services.
+Aerial application of herbicides for common reed control would not exceed one application per year, with the annual need expected to be reduced in succeeding years depending on the efficacy determined through annual monitoring.
+Aerial application would typically be completed within one day, with the potential for one additional day of application if weather or mechanical issues cause delays.